 You can use Form 1040-ES to calculate how much you owe so you can send in the right amount of money to the IRS.
 If you underestimate your quarterly payments, you may have to pay penalties.
 Since accuracy is so important, I usually have an accountant help me with this step.

 Separate Your Accounts

-Managing the books for your business can be a real challenge if your personal and business accounts are one and the same.
-Most business advisors that I know recommend separating accounts as soon as you can, and from experience, I second this!
+Managing the books for your business can be a real challenge if your personal and business accounts are the same.
+Most business advisors recommend separating accounts as soon as you can.
+And from experience, I second this!

 Schedule Time to Organize Your Books

-Your books are not going to organize themselves, trust me… I tried this method.
-And if you leave it too long between your organization times then managing your books can be a real task.
-So put some time on your calendar to organize your books (and actually do it).
+Your books are not going to organize themselves, trust me!
+And if you put it off, managing your books will be a real task.
+So put some time on your calendar to organize your books.
 That way, your road to becoming a better bookkeeper isn’t so long and dreary.

 What tips and tricks helped you become a better bookkeeper for your business?
 Share them with me in the comments below!

 - Money Habits You Should Get Into To Make This Year Better